tensorflow/docs/site/en/r2/guide/effective_tf2.md

 ### Use tf.metrics to aggregate data and tf.summary to log it

-To log summaries, use `tf.summary.(scalar|histogram|...)`.
-In isolation, this doesn't actually do anything; the summaries need to be redirected to an appropriate file writer by using a context manager.
-(This allows you to avoid hardcoding summary output to a particular file writer.)
+To log summaries, use `tf.summary.(scalar|histogram|...)` and redirect it to a writer using a context manager.
+(If you omit the context manager, nothing will happen.)
 Unlike TF 1.x, the summaries are emitted directly to the writer; there is no separate "merge" op and no separate `add_summary()` call, which means that the `step` value must be provided at the callsite.

-Note: in TF 2.0, you must have TensorBoard installed to be able to access the full summary-writing API.
-TensorBoard is installed with TensorFlow by default.

 ```python
 summary_writer = tf.summary.create_file_writer('/tmp/summaries')